tricyphona/video-encoder/README.md

 Make sure that Python 2.7 or 3.6 are installed.

+## Important Notes

+1. Make sure that there are no spaces in the filename as then the encoder will not convert it.
+2. Don't run the script on a critical broadcast computer while live as it will take up most of its CPU power when converting.

 ## Usage

 1. Execute the `Server.py` script.
 2. Add Files to the Media folder.
-(MAKE SURE THAT THERE ARE NO SPACES IN THE FILE NAME)
 3. Wait for the file to be encoded.
 4. grap the new file from the `Media Destination Folder`.
 5. Press 'q' to stop the script